dfelinto/blender-manual/manual/editors/3dview/navigate/align.rst

    Hold down :kbd:`Shift` while using the numpad to set the view axis.

-Align Active Camera to View :kbd:`Ctrl-Alt-Numpad0` Gives your active camera the current viewpoint.
+Align Active Camera to View :kbd:`Ctrl-Alt-Numpad0` Moves and rotates the active camera to the current viewpoint.

 Align Active Camera to Selected
    Points the active camera toward the selected object; based on the direction of the current viewpoint.